csyers/cse30331/README.md

 2. Associating Email Address
 ============================

-If you already have a [Bitbucket] account but have not associated it with your [Notre Dame] email address, you may wish to do so in order to get the [unlimited academic plan].
+If you have a [Bitbucket] account but have not associated it with your [Notre Dame] email address, you may wish to do so in order to get the [unlimited academic plan].